AnicetNgrt/flore1/README.md

 Hey, that's me ! *(I feel like I will hate myself for taking this picture in a few years)* As you can see, the originaly 1024*1024px picture got quite resized !
 Files almost never downscale without ugly artifacts everywhere.
 This is due to the limited n=255 terminal's color range... so I have no other choice. ¯\\\_(ツ)_/¯
 ### 📚 Displaying more pictures
-Now let's display repeat the process in order to display more pictures.
+Now let's repeat the process in order to display more pictures.
 ```python
 # following the previously given code
 bow_icon_asset = Engine.pic_to_textAsset('assets/archer.png',